ambareesh1510/cedar/README.md

 Cedar is a static site generator with a strong focus on *components*.
 Essentially, Cedar provides a thin syntactic abstraction over HTML that allows users to reuse certain parts of their code without the complexity of something like JSX.

 # Installation
-Clone this repo, then run `cargo build` to build the CLI.
+Clone this repo, then run `cargo install --path .` to build the CLI.
+Note that for this to work, you will have to append the Cargo installation directory (e.g. `.cargo/bin`) to your `PATH` environment variable.
+Alternatively, after cloning this repo, run `cargo r` in place of `cedar` in the commands below.

 # Usage
 First, write an `index.cedar` like this: